-So, the first serious parameter to check out is the Maximum Load a tripod can support.
-If you don't know the weight of your camera with a lens, just google them separately and sum their weight.
-If you are worrying that a huge telephoto lens might disrupt the balance, look for a tripod with the counterweight hook at the bottom of the centre column.
+So, the first serious parameter to check out is the maximum Load a tripod can support.
+If you don't know the weight of your camera with a lens, just google them separately and sum up the weight.
+If you are worrying that a huge telephoto lens might disrupt the balance, look for a tripod with a counterweight hook at the bottom of the centre column.
 Also, some models come with a leg spreader that has bracket arms for some additional stability.

-Weight and Material.
-The most common materials are carbon fibre and aluminium.
-The first one is lighter and somewhat better at vibration dampening, though they cost more than the metal ones.
+Check what material a camera tripod is made of.
+The most common materials used are carbon fibre and aluminium.
+The first one is lighter and somewhat better at vibration dampening, though such tripods cost more than the metal ones.
 A bit heavier aluminium model can be helpful for shooting outdoors where lighter models can be simply kicked over by the wind gust.
 But carrying a heavy model for several hours can be tiresome.

 - Ball head can be rotated all around and has a very smooth running, yet be careful not to bump it accidentally.

 - 3-way Pan-Tilt heads are usually cheaper and allow a more precise adjusting.
 The downside is that they have large handles that always get in the way and also many levers that you have to tighten up or loosen almost every time to move and fix it in a certain position.

 - Gimbal heads are very specific and designed for holding large and heavy cameras.